STATE APPROVED TEEN PROGRAMS

 Fax: 414-906 1947

-Missed lesson: If the student misses a day of class, he/she has to make-up
+| Missed classroom session: If the student misses a day of class, he/she has to make-up that day in the next 3-week session (or the following 3-week

 Instruction Permit: After the teenager gets the Instruction Permit, he/she has

 to start the Behind the Wheel part within 60 days.
-Otherwise, by law, the

 Teen Driving